marbarrantescepas/OS-neuroscience/README.md

 Welcome to the Open Science Guidelines for Neuroscience repository.
 This repository aims to provide a comprehensive set of guidelines and resources to promote and apply open science principles in the field of neuroscience.
 Check the guidelines in our [website](https://marbarrantescepas.github.io/OS-neuroscience/)!

+Our project seeks to **spread Open Science in the Neuroscience field**.
+The guidebook offers step-by-step guidance on data management, pre-registration, protocol and code sharing, and open-access publishing.
+Uniquely designed for the diverse subfields of neuroscience, it consolidates existing resources and introduces new content to address specific challenges.
+Accessible to researchers at all levels, it aims to empower students, research technicians, and all career-level scientists, fostering collaboration, reproducibility, and transparency within the neuroscience community.

 ## Table of Contents

 0. [Home](https://marbarrantescepas.github.io/OS-neuroscience/)